 Successfully using the tactic of strategic placement requires some research on your part in regard to the areas of your store’s layout that have the highest amount of traffic, or are prime areas where customers spend lengthier periods of time.
 Placing excess inventory in such areas makes it more likely to be viewed and purchased.
 Try drawing more attention to the items with catchy signage options labeling them as “Manager’s Choice,” “Pick of the Week,” or with a sign indicating the products were sold out, but have returned for a limited time only.

 The longer it takes to move goods from your inventory, the longer your cash flow suffers.
 Cutting the price of products requires a delicate balancing act.
 Keep in the mind how much revenue your business is potentially losing by hanging onto the goods as well as your need for bottom-line profitability.
 The price cut must be significant enough to encourage customers to buy it but not so steep that you end up only breaking even – or worse, losing money on the sale.

 How can you find out what inventory level is right for your small business?
 One of the best ways to avoid an overabundance of the products is to ensure thorough and careful management of your retail inventory.
 Consider using tried and true inventory management methods to help keep inventory levels down.
 Software that automatically updates whenever you buy or sell products, offering a quick and efficient tally of the goods you have on hand, can be a big help.

 Whichever method you use to manage your business inventory, it’s a good idea to schedule regular inventory auditing throughout the year to monitor and maximize your inventory management program.
 A good online bookkeeping/accounting program enables easy inventory tracking, reports, and management and helps you put together more cost-efficient inventory replenishment orders.
-4.3 million customers use QuickBooks.
-Join them today to help your business thrive for free.
+5.6 million customers use QuickBooks.
+Join them today to manage & track your inventory.